Do you have a hernia?

 JBR Clinical Research is looking for individuals with hernia for our upcoming hernia studies.

-Qualified patients with a hernia may receive no cost hernia repair and pain medication
+Qualified patients with an inguinal hernia may receive no cost hernia repair and pain medication

-JBR Clinical Research is looking for individuals that have been diagnosed with a hernia.
+JBR Clinical Research is looking for individuals that have been diagnosed with an inguinal hernia.

 Why participate in this clinical research study?